aryavorskiy/TopologicalMarkers/docs/src/evolution.md

 - Basic arithmetic functions: `+`, `-`, `*`, `adjoint`
 - The matrix exponent `exp(A)`
     - If it is not possible to implement this function (like in `CUDA.jl`), you can define the `one(A)` function which returns the identity matrix with the size same as `A`.
-    Then you need to [configure the evolution operator function to enable the Taylor expansion formula](@ref Matrix exponent optimization)
+    Then you need to [configure the evolution operator function to enable the Taylor expansion formula](@ref mexp_opt)

-!!!
-Tip
+!!! tip
     The `hamiltonian` function is slow enough - this is the price we have to pay for its flexibility.
     The most time-consuming tasks are allocating a new matrix and calling lambda-functions to evaluate the Peierls substitution.

     Avoid calling it when evaluating the `h(t)` for the evolution operator when possible.